 The bill S. 715 aims to amend various sections of the South Carolina Code of Laws concerning the solicitation of charitable funds.
 Key changes include increasing the thresholds for charities to request exemptions from registration requirements, specifically raising the limit for gross revenue from $7,500 to $10,500 for certain organizations.
-Additionally, it modifies the requirements for professional solicitors and commercial co-venturers, stipulating that they must register with the Secretary of State if they intend to solicit more than $10,000 during a campaign.
-The bill also mandates that any entity soliciting for charitable organizations must disclose the legal name and purpose of the charity at the time of solicitation.
+Additionally, the bill modifies the requirements for professional solicitors and commercial co-venturers, stipulating that they must register with the Secretary of State if they intend to solicit more than $10,000 during a campaign.
+It also mandates that any entity soliciting for charitable organizations must disclose the legal name and purpose of the charity at the time of solicitation.

 Statutes affected: 12/10/2025: 33-56-50, 33-56-70, 33-56-90, 33-56-110, 33-56-120